Can MLLMs generate human-like feedback in grading multimodal short answers?: The Multimodal Short Answer Grading with Feedback (MMSAF) Problem

-Similarly, the IR problem is framed as a binary classification problem where given $(Q, SA, RA)$, the model determines whether the image in the student response is relevant or not: \resizebox{0.7\hsize}{!}{$(Q, SA, RA) \xrightarrow{M} \{\text{Relevant, Irrelevant}\}$}.
-This sub-problem relies heavily on the model’s ability to perform multimodal reasoning.
+Similarly, given the SA, the model has to determine whether the image in the student response is relevant (R) or irrelevant (IRel) to the given Q and RA.
+This is to determine whether the diagram is adding value to the whole response or not.